-If you remember up to 2 hours after you should have given a dose, give the missed dose.
-If you remember after this time, do not give the missed dose.
-Wait until the next normal dose.
-Try to make sure that there is about 4 hours between doses.
+- If you remember up to 1 hour after you should have given a dose, give the missed dose. - If you remember after this time, do not give the missed dose.
+Wait until the next normal dose. - If you forget to give the dose before your child has eaten, but remember during the meal, give them the dose straight after finishing the meal.